zannloo/tp/docs/UserGuide.md

 <box type="warning">

-When using this command, you will first need to `cat` at the path where the task list is at before `unmark`.
+When using this command, you will first need to `cat` at the path where the task list is at before executing `unmark`.
 </box>

 #### Example(s):